Qiamast/IGSEBot/README.md

 then you can use me to search for any image on the web by typing `@IGSEBot` in any chat followed by any title name.
 For instance, you can type `@IGSEBot` followed by `python` to search for any title about of a `python` at the Google and get link:
-`@IGSEBot python` and you'll a list of title that you can click on to get the title link .
+`@IGSEBot` and you'll a list of title that you can click on to get the title link .

 ## Deployment instructions 🚀